ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * It defines additional parameters and encodings for the OAuth 2.0 token endpoint at the AS (see {{sec-parameters}}).
 These include:

-   - "token_uploaded", used by the AS to inform C about the outcome of the token uploading to the RS, as per the new ACE workflow.
+   - "token_upload", used by C to inform the AS that it opts in to use the new ACE workflow, and by the AS to inform C about the outcome of the token uploading to the RS per the new workflow.

    - "rs_cnf2", used by the AS to provide C with the public keys of the RSs in the group-audience for which the access token is issued (see {{Section 6.9 of RFC9200}}).